CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a function of the galactocentric radius: Introduction

 Recent observational results challenged this prediction.
 First, the occurrence of Earth-like planets does not seem to depend on metallicity \citep[e.g.,][]{maliuk2020spatial,mulders2018exoplanet}.
 Second, the low rate of disruptive events in the OG suggests that it might be more favorable than the inner Galaxy for preserving life on potentially habitable planets \citep[e.g.,][]{piran2014possible,vukotic2016grandeur}.
-Third, the detection of several complex organic molecules (COMs; e.g., CH$_3$OH, CH$_3$CCH, CH$_3$OCHO, CH$_3$OCH$_3$) of prebiotic interest in low metallicity environments, such as star-forming regions in the OG \citep[][]{shimonishi2021detection,bernal2021methanol,fontani2022chemout,fontani2024chemout,koelemay2025no}, and the Magellanic Clouds \citep[][]{sewilo2018detection,sewilo2022alma,shimonishi2023detection, golshan2024high}.
-Overall, these results suggest that environments prone to the presence of molecular precursors of life and Earth-like planets might be widespread in the Milky Way, including also the OG.
+Third, the detection of several complex organic molecules (COMs; e.g., CH$_3$OH, CH$_3$CCH, CH$_3$OCHO, CH$_3$OCH$_3$) of prebiotic interest in low-metallicity environments, such as star-forming regions in the OG \citep[][]{shimonishi2021detection,bernal2021methanol,fontani2022chemout,fontani2024chemout,koelemay2025no} and the Magellanic Clouds \citep[][]{sewilo2018detection,sewilo2022alma,shimonishi2023detection, golshan2024high}.
+Overall, these results suggest that environments prone to the presence of molecular precursors of life and Earth-like planets might be widespread in the Milky Way, including the OG.

-In this line, the project 'CHEMical complexity in the outer Galaxy' (CHEMOUT; \citeay{fontani2022chemout}, \citeyear{fontani2022chemoutII}, \citeay{colzi2022chemout}, \citeay{fontani2024chemout}), performed with the IRAM 30m single-dish telescope, is aimed at deriving the molecular composition in 35 star-forming regions of the OG ($R_\text{GC}\sim 9 - 24~$kpc).
-The main results obtained in the previous works of the CHEMOUT project are: (1) both the molecular detection rates and the molecular abundances of some organic species, namely HCO, H$_2$CO, and CH$_3$OH, do not vary significantly with $R_\text{GC}$ (\citeay{fontani2022chemout}, \citeyear{fontani2022chemoutII}); (2) the $^{14}$N/$^{15}$N ratio as a function of $R_\text{GC}$ is consistent with Chemical Evolution models in which $^{15}$N comes from novae \citep[][]{colzi2022chemout}; (3) the high-angular resolution maps of the target with the highest $R_\text{GC}$ (WB89-670 at $R_\text{GC}\sim 23.4$~kpc) reveal chemical differentiation at core scales and, above all, a [C/H] abundance higher than expected at such high Galactocentric distance \citep[][]{fontani2024chemout}.
+The project CHEMical complexity in the outer Galaxy (CHEMOUT; \citeay{fontani2022chemout}, \citeyear{fontani2022chemoutII}, \citeay{colzi2022chemout}, \citeay{fontani2024chemout}), performed with the IRAM 30 m single-dish telescope, is aimed at deriving the molecular composition in 35 star-forming regions of the OG ($R_\text{GC}\sim 9 - 24~$kpc).
+The main results obtained in the previous works of the CHEMOUT project are (1) both the molecular detection rates and the molecular abundances of some organic species --namely HCO, H$_2$CO, and CH$_3$OH-- do not vary significantly with $R_\text{GC}$ (\citeay{fontani2022chemout}, \citeyear{fontani2022chemoutII}); (2) the $^{14}$N/$^{15}$N ratio as a function of $R_\text{GC}$ is consistent with chemical-evolution models in which $^{15}$N comes from novae \citep[][]{colzi2022chemout}; (3) the high-angular-resolution maps of the target with the highest $R_\text{GC}$ (WB89-670 at $R_\text{GC}\sim 23.4$~kpc) reveal chemical differentiation at core scales and, above all, a [C/H] abundance higher than expected at such a high galactocentric distance \citep[][]{fontani2024chemout}.

 The results obtained so far indicate a lack of decrease in the inspected molecular abundances, which, however, was limited to three species (HCO, H$_2$CO, and CH$_3$OH) and only 15 sources.
 In this paper, we analyze the molecules detected in more than $60\%$ of the CHEMOUT sample according to \cite{fontani2022chemout}, namely HCN, HCO$^+$, \textit{c}-C$_3$H$_2$, H$^{13}$CO$^+$, HCO, and SO, and revise the molecular abundances of H$_2$CO and CH$_3$OH from \cite{fontani2022chemoutII}, using H$_2$ column densities from the new NIKA2 dust continuum maps.
 In Sect.~\ref{sect:2}, we describe the observational data used in this paper.
 In Sect.~\ref{sect:3}, we describe the methods implemented in the data analysis.
 The results are presented and discussed in Sect.~\ref{sect:4} and \ref{sect:5}.
 The conclusions and the outlooks are summarized in Sect.~\ref{sect:6}.